nuejs/nue/packages/nuejs.org/docs/how-it-works.md

   3. CSS cascade makes it a perfect fit for progressive enhancement

-## Animation and motion
+## Motion
-Motion and animation are the final, yet crucial, aspects of progressive enhancement.
+Motion and animation are optional, yet important, aspects of progressive enhancement.
 When used subtly, motion can enhance the user experience and strengthen your brand.
 Nue simplifies the process of adding a global motion layer to your design system.

 !
 CSS: view transitions / @starting styles | IntersectionObserver
   1. Nue has built-in support for CSS customizable view transitions